-Optochin (P) disks (6 mm, 5 µg) can be obtained from a commercial vendor.
+Optochin (OP or P) disks (6 mm, 5 µg) can be obtained from a commercial vendor.
 If a commercial source of optochin disks is not available, a 1:4000 solution of ethylhydrocupreine hydrochloride can be applied to sterile 6 mm filter paper disks.

 - Using an inoculating loop, streak two or three suspect colonies of a pure culture to be tested on 5% sheep blood agar plate*.

 - Incubate the blood agar plate at 35-37°C with ~5% CO2 (or in a candle-jar) for 18 to 24 hours.
 (Culture do not grow well in ambient air, and larger zones of inhibition occur)

 Note: Two different isolates can be tested on the same plate (by streaking onto one half of the blood agar plate) but care must be taken to ensure that the cultures do not overlap.